Jack Cater: Career

 Cater served in Royal Air Force fighter squadrons during the World War II.
 Cater arrived in Hong Kong to work with the British military jurisdiction after the Japanese surrender.
 Cater began his career of civil service in 1946 as a cadet officer in the Fisheries Department, and was made Director of Agriculture and Fisheries in 1964.
 In 1966 Cater attended the Imperial Defence College in London.
 He was appointed by then Governor David Trench to lead the team that restored peace and security following the riots in 1967.
 He became Defence Secretary and Special Assistant to Governor David Trench during the civil unrest in 1967, and subsequently served as Deputy Colonial Secretary (1967–68), executive director of the newly established Trade Development Council (1968–70), Director of Commerce and Industry (1970–72), Secretary for Information (1972-73) and the Secretary for Home Affairs in 1973.

 Cater was instrumental in establishing schools in all of Hong Kong's fishing villages.

 In February 1974, he was delighted to accept appointment to the first Commissionership of the Independent Commission Against Corruption (ICAC) by Murray MacLehose following the flight of Police Superintendent Peter Godber, who was under investigation at the time regarding several million pounds stashed in Vancouver banks.
 His widow later revealed that Cater considered at one point leaving the government.
 She said:

 People did not want to believe there was such rampant corruption in Hong Kong.
 He had tried very hard to persuade people that we had to do something about it, but nobody was prepared to listen.

-Cater was widely respected and much liked in Hong Kong for the way in which he brought the fledgling ICAC to the point where it became strong enough to survive the attacks of vested interests, and of its many enemies both within and without the government.
-As a result of Cater's vital early direction, the ICAC was able to grow into a body which presided over the (almost total) eradication of corruption, both official (Governmental) and elsewhere, in Hong Kong.
+Cater was respected in Hong Kong for his role in developing the ICAC into a body capable of resisting opposition from vested interests and its critics within and outside the government.
+His early leadership was instrumental in the commission's growth into an institution that addressed corruption in the public and private sectors in Hong Kong.